Joseph Stratton (clergyman): Ecclesiastical career

 Stratton was ordained in 1870 and was a curate in Swansea, Burton upon Trent, New Barnet.
 He left the church on theological grounds in 1878, but returned in 1886 as curate of Winchfield.
 Stratton was appointed Master of Henry Lucas Hospital, Wokingham, from 1889 to 1917.

 Activism

 Stratton opposed blood sports and hunting.
 He aimed to abolish the Royal Buckhounds which he carried out with success.
 He was presented with a public testimonial in 1901.
 Stratton stated that he had observed the buckhounds at Wokingham and was horrified by the cruelty that had been committed in the Queen's name.
 He was a member of the Humanitarian League's campaign against hunting and was honorary secretary of their Sports Department.
 Sidney Trist noted that threats against Stratton's life had been made by those who opposed his anti-hunting views.

 Stratton was an anti-vivisectionist and member of the Berkshire branch of the London and Provincial Anti-Vivisection Society.
+Stratton became critical of the Church Society for the Promotion of Kindness to Animals for not condemning vivisection.
 He was described as a "warm-hearted and tender-hearted man, who loves not only his fellow-men, but also his fellow-creatures".